 In 2010 the Deventia reapeared and then started to be buried again

-See more of this beautifull ship wreck underwater in this video
+See more of this beautiful ship wreck underwater in my Devon Shipwrecks video, available to view free online.